plenus-cloud/plenuslb/README.md

 - pure bare metal deployment
 - integration with Hetzner cloud

-PlenusLB has been originally developed to be used on the [Plenus cloud platform](https://plenus.cloud) and in bare metal environments.
+PlenusLB has been originally developed by [Cognitio](https://www.cognitio.it) to be used on the Plenus cloud platform and in bare metal environments.

 ## How it works